felipeNeves93/certified-solutions-architect-associate-study/s3/main-concepts.md

 * **There is no "chaining" of replication**
   * If bucket 1 has replication into bucket 2, which has replication into bucket 3
   * Then, objects created in buycket 1 are not replicated to bucket 3

+### S3 Storage Classes

+* Amazon S3 Standard - General Purpose
+* Amazon S3 Standadrd-Infrequent Access (IA)
+* Amazon S3 One Zoned-Infrequent Access
+* Amazon S3 Glacier Instant Retrieval
+* Amazon S3 Glacier Deep Archive
+* Amazon S3 Intelligent Tiering

+* Can move between classes manually or using S3 Lifecycle configurations

+### Durability and Avaliability

+* Durability:
+  * High Durability (99,99999999999% 11 9's) of objects across multiple AZ
+  * If you store 10,000,000 objects with Amazon S3, you can on average expect yo incur a loss of a single object once every 10,000 years
+  * Same for all storage classes

+* Avaliability:
+  * Measures how readily avaliable a service is
+  * Varies depending on storage class
+  * Example: S3 standard has 99,99% avaliability: not avaliable 53 minutes a year

+### S3 Infrequent Access

+* For data that is less frequently accessed, but requires rapid access when needed
+* Lower cost than S3 standard

+* **Amazon S3 Standard-Infrquent Access (S3 Standard-IA)**
+  * 99.9% Avaliability
+  * Use Cases:
+    * Disaster Recovery
+    * Backups

+* **Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)
+  * High Durability (99.99999999999%) in a single AZ
+  * Data Lost when AZ is destroyed
+  * 99.5% Avaliability
+  * Use Cases: Storing secondary backup copies of on-premise data, or data you can recreate

+### S3 Glacier

+* Low-cost object storage meant for archiving/backup
+* Pricing: price for storage + object retrieval cost

+* **Amazon S3 Glacier Instant Retrieval**
+  * Milisecond retrieval, great for data accessed once a quarter
+  * Minimun storage duration of 90 days
+* **Amazon S3 Glacier Flexible Retrieval (Formerly Amazon S3 Glacier)**
+  * Expedited (1 to 5 minutes), Standard (3 to 5 hours), Bulk (5 to 12 hours) - free
+  * Minimun storage duration of 90 days
+* **Amazon S3 Glacier Deep Archive - for long term storage
+  * Standard (12 Hours), Bulk (48 hours)
+  * Minimun storage duration of 180 days

+### S3 Inteligent-Tiering

+* Small monthly monitoring and auto-tiering fee
+* Moves objects automatically between Access Tiers based on usage
+* There are no retrieval charges in S3 Inteligent-Tiering

+* Frequent Access tier (automatic): default tier
+* Infrequent Access Tier (automatic): Objects not accessed for 30 days
+* Archive instant Access Tier (automatic): objects not accessed for 90 days
+* Archive Access Tier (Optional): Configurable from 90 days to 700+ days
+* Deep Archive Access Tier (Optional) Config from 180 days to 700+ days